 By Erin Maxwell || Layout Assistant

-Sophomore Erin Maxwell is a Layout Assistant.
-Her email is email@example.com.
+Sophomore Erin Maxwell is a Layout Assistant for the News section.
+Her email is: email@example.com.